Elfin-Jedi/Fallen-Enchantress-LH-Mod-Merger/README.md

 2. Copy files from 0_NO in the Mods folder to the data\English folder, replacing the original files.

-3. Add files from Additional Files to data\English.
+3. Add text files from Additional Files to data\English.

+4. Replace the screens folder with the one provided in Additional Files.

 You are done!
 Launch Game and test.